jcgsr/jun-InstrumentalEnglish/_posts/aula-16.md

 ## CONTEÚDO

-- partes do corpo:

-**Body** - corpo

-**Hair** - cabelo

-**Head** - cabeça

-**Eyes** - olhos

-**Ears** - orelhas

-**Nose** - nariz
+- família:

+**Parent** - mãe, pai

-**Mouth** - boca
+**Parents** - pais

-**Tooth** - dente
+**Father** - pai

-**Teeth** - dentes
+**Dad** - papai

-**Arm** - braço
+**Mother** - mãe

-**Hand** - mão
+**Mum** - mamãe

+**Husband** - esposo, marido

-**Belly/Tummy** - barriga
+**Wife** - esposa

-**Leg** - perna
+**Son** - filho

-**Foot** - pé
+**Daughter** - filha

+**Child** - filho(a), criança

+**Children** - filhos(as), crianças

-**Feet** - pés
+**Brother** - irmão

-- adjetivos (singular, plural, masculino e feminino têm a mesma forma):

-**big** - grande
+**Sister** - irmã

-**small** - pequeno
+- verbo:

--verbo:
+**there to be** - haver

+**there is** - há (singular)

+**there are** - há (plural)

-**to feel** - sentir
+**to meet** - conhecer

-**feel** - sinto, sente, sentimos, sentem

-**feels** - sente
+- possessivo

+**'s** - de, do(s), da(s)

 ### EXERCÍCIOS

 **Æ1** - Leia:

-a) Nose
+a) Father, mother, child

-b) Hand, Feet
+b) Parents, children, brother

-c) Mouth
+c) Sister, daughter, mum

-d) Arm
+d) Dad, family, parent

-e) Hair
+e) There is

-f) Body
+f) There are

-g) Tooth, teeth
+g) Bob's wife

-i) Belly
+i) Jane's husband

-j) Small foot

-k) Big mouth

 **Æ2** - Leia:

-This is my hand and that is your leg.
-That white hair is mine.
+This is my father and that is your mother.
+That is his brother.
-This blak hair is yours.
-Do you want to feel his hand?
-We need our body.
-He wants to feel our hands.
-We need to feel small teeth, but they need to feel big teeth.
-Do you want to feel that old, blue hair?
-Does she need to feel those big feet?
-He doesn't need to feel that ugly, old, brown mouth.
-They want to have their beautiful nose.
-This head is his.
-That head is hers.
-Those feet are yours.
-This tummy is his.
-I feel.
-You feel.
-They feel.
-He feels and she feels.
-They feel.
+This woman is my mother.
+Do you want to meet his sister?
+We need to meet your parents.
+He wants to meet their mother.
+We need to meet your mum and your dad.
+Do you want to meet my family?
+There are five people in my family.
+He is Bob's father and she is Jane's mother.
+They want to meet Jerry's parents.
+This man is Kramer's brother.
+There is a mum and there are three fathers.
+There is one sister and there are six brothers.
+There are four children.
+They are George's children.
+George's wife is that woman.
+Jane's husband is this man.

 **Æ3** - Escreva em inglês:

-Esta é a minha mão e aquela é a sua.
-Esse cabelo azul é meu.
+Este é meu pai e aquela é sua mãe.
+Esse é o seu (dele) irmão.
-Este cabelo rosa é seu.
-Você quer sentir minha mão?
-Ela precisa do nosso corpo.
-Você quer sentir nossas mãos.
-Nós Precisamos sentir os grandes pés, mas eles precisam sentir os pequenos pés.
-Você quer sentir aquele velho, verde cabelo?
-Você precisa sentir aqueles grandes pé?
-Ele não precisa sentir.
-Ela precisa sentir?
-Eles querem ter seu bonito nariz.
-Esta cabeça é dele.
-Essa cabeça é dela.
-Esses pés são seus.
-Esta barriga é dele.
-Eu sinto.
-Você sente.
-Eles sentem.
-Ele sente e ela sente.
-Eles sentem.
-Ela sente?
-Você quer sentir?
-Você sente?
+Essa homem é meu esposo.
+Quer conhecer a sua (dela) irmã?
+Nós precisamos conhecer seus pais.
+Ele quer conhecer o seus (deles) irmão.
+Eles precisam conhecer sua mãe e seu pai.
+Você quer conhecer minha família?
+Há oito pessoas na minha família.
+Ele é o pai de Bob e ela é a mãe de Jane.
+Eles querem conhecer os filhos de Jerry.
+Este homem é irmão de Kramer.
+Há uma mãe e há três pais.
+Há uma irmã e há seis irmãos.
+Há quatro filhos.
+Eles são filhos de George.
+A esposa de George é aquela mulher.
+O marido de Jane é este homem.